Juvo Web Acceptable Use Policy

 This AUP covers products provided by, or through, us.

 You are bound by policies from other entities who provide products through us to you.
 These policies are "passed through" to you by this AUP.
 You are strongly encouraged to review these policies prior to agreeing to be bound by this AUP.
 We will provide you with information about these policies on request.

 1. Accepted Uses

 You may use our network for lawful purposes only.
 Your use must also correspond with accepted Internet usage, not endanger our network or our corporate business goals.
 What is acceptable is determined solely by us.
 We do not review, edit, censor, or take responsibility for any information transmitted using our network.
 Because of this, we cannot accept any responsibility from customers or third parties that results from inaccurate, unsuitable, offensive, or illegal content or transactions.

 1.1 Unsolicited commercial e-mail, or SPAM, is prohibited.

 Our network is not designed to be used for mailing lists with over 500 recipients.
-You may not send e-mail to more than 500 recipients.
-Even if you send e-mail to fewer than 500 recipients, we will consider your mail to be unsolicited, or SPAM, if it results in a number of complaints to us, disrupts our network, or subjects us to unfavorable action by other Internet providers.
+You may not send an e-mail to more than 500 recipients.
+Even if you send the e-mail to fewer than 500 recipients, we will consider your mail to be unsolicited, or SPAM, if it results in a number of complaints to us, disrupts our network, or subjects us to unfavorable action by other Internet providers.
 Please review the "CAN-SPAM Act" and ensure that any commercial e-mail you send complies with this Act.
 E-mail that is "CAN-SPAM compliant" may still otherwise be prohibited by our AUP.

-If you believe one of our customers is engaged in spamming, please send an e-mail containing all headers, and your contact information, to: email@example.com
+If you believe one of our customers is engaged in spamming, please send an e-mail containing all headers, and your contact information, to email@example.com

 1.2 Intellectual property rights are respected.